gsmatth/shooters-log/README.md

 ****
 #Current Version (0.7.0)
-* The current version of this program is designed to collect, store, and return data that can be used to produce a scorecard for a National Rifle Association (NRA) Mid-Range High Power rifle match.
+* The current version of this program is designed to create, read, update,  delete and return data that used to produce a scorecard for a National Rifle Association (NRA) Mid-Range High Power rifle match.
 * This API was designed to be extensible, so that multiple match types can be supported in the future.

 ****